Midland F1 Racing: 2005 purchase of Jordan

-2006 season
+2006 Formula One season

 The name of the team was changed to MF1 Racing for the 2006 Formula One season.
 In the UK a joke emerged regarding this short form being written in the same way as economy furniture manufacturer MFI.
-Over the winter Russian driver Roman Rusinov tested a new car, the Midland M16 with a new livery (red, white and black to reflect Midland Group's corporate colours) and Toyota engines.
+Over the winter Russian driver Roman Rusinov tested a new car, the Midland M16 with a new livery (red, white and black to reflect Midland Group's corporate colours) and Toyota leased customer engines.
 MotoGP motorcyclist Max Biaggi also had a test in the car at Silverstone in January.
 Italian racing car constructor Dallara had originally been contracted to develop the M16, however the agreement was discontinued during the design process after a disappointing contribution from the Italian manufacturer.
 The senior management subsequently placed its faith in the incumbent design team, promoting former head of vehicle science James Key to the role of technical director towards the end of the 2005 season.

 Shnaider had been insistent that Midland intended to field Formula One's first Russian driver - although Russian drivers had tested in the past, mainly for the Minardi team, none had ever raced in a Grand Prix - but instead signed Dutchman Christijan Albers from Minardi, and retained Portuguese driver Tiago Monteiro.
 The team had previously failed in a bid to sign Takuma Sato.

 During the team's very short time in F1, they used three drivers on the Fridays of Grands Prix: